yiisoft/docs/guide/en/start/creating-project.md

 ![Successful Installation of Yii](img/app-installed.png)

-You should see the above page in your browser.
+You should see the page in your browser.
 If not, please check if your PHP installation satisfies Yii's requirements by using [yiisoft/requirements package](https://github.com/yiisoft/requirements).

 ## Configuring Web Servers <span id="configuring-web-servers"></span>

-> Info: You may skip this subsection for now if you are just test-driving Yii with no intention of deploying it to a production server.
+> Info: You may skip this subsection for now if you're just test-driving Yii with no intention of deploying it to a production server.

-The application installed according to the above instructions should work out of the box with either an [Apache HTTP server](https://httpd.apache.org/) or an [Nginx HTTP server](https://nginx.org/), on Windows, Mac OS X, or Linux running PHP 8.0 or higher.
+The application installed according to the instructions should work out of the box with either an [Apache HTTP server](https://httpd.apache.org/) or a [Nginx HTTP server](https://nginx.org/), on Windows, Mac OS X, or Linux running PHP 8.0 or higher.

-On a production server, we recommend configuring your Web server so that the application can be accessed via the URL `http://www.example.com/index.php` instead of `http://www.example.com/app/public/index.php`.
+On a production server, we recommend configuring your Web server so that a user can access the application via the URL `http://www.example.com/index.php` instead of `http://www.example.com/app/public/index.php`.
 Such a configuration requires pointing the document root of your Web server to the `app/public` folder.
 In this subsection, you'll learn how to configure your webserver achieve it.